 - Points Advance: Ability to book awards even if you don’t yet have enough points in your account

-- Marriott offers good point earnings on paid stays for elites
+- Marriott offers very good point earnings on paid stays for elites

 - Points to miles transfer ratio offers reasonably good value (most competing hotel programs offer poor value when converting points to miles)